raweee/node-red-contrib-whatsapp-link/README.md

     Their are many other events options avilable along with `message` event in Chats-In Node.
 For details refer documentation for Chats-In Node.

-3. **Chats Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node.
+3. **Chats / Group Out** : As simple as mention on name, node will send `msg.payload` recived at input to the number mentioned in node.

     MultiMedia Message: Requirments-
     | Input | Description |